Breathing Life Into Darkness

 I just want to assure my fellow survivors that I have been through a lot of the same things you have been through.
 I am not here to lecture.
 I went through all of the pain, suffering and PTSD episodes that you have.
 I started out, like many of you, in total shock.
 I couldn't sleep for months.
 I would be lucky if I got three hours a night.
 Sound familiar?
 In the very beginning, I was curled up in the fetal position for a week, sobbing.
 I had all of same physical symptoms that many survivors of PTSD have: splitting headaches, skipping heartbeats, IBS, achy joints where I felt like I had arthritis in every single one of them, a trashed immune symptom (in fact, I have a post on that coming soon -- again, it just needs edits).
 The PTSD symptoms were all there too: flashbacks from hell, panic, etc. And the suicidal thoughts as well.

 I know, for instance, that 25 percent of children (including adult children) of rejecting parents who give the silent treatment, will commit suicide.
-Perhaps some of that is because the silent treatments is almost always used in tandem with smear campaigns.
+Perhaps some of that is because the silent treatment is almost always used in tandem with smear campaigns.
 The percentage rate may be even higher, perhaps 50 percent, when just underage children are counted (they are not, yet -- only the hospitals and morgues are doing the statistics and they include all age groups).
 That is a huge problem and totally unacceptable.
-Changing laws in line with the United Kingdom is where this country needs to be to stem these suicides.
+Changing laws in line with the United Kingdom is where this country needs to be in order to stem these suicides.
 Emotional abuse is just as deadly as physical abuse when you take this into account, especially when it comes to parental abuse.

 Any psychologist who spends time with abuse survivors will tell you that the recovery from narcissistic abuse or sociopathic abuse is similar to what rape victims go through.
 It takes one to three years.
 The new word for this type of abuse is often being referred to now as emotional rape.